Achraf99Jday/Achraf99Jday/README.md

 - ⚡ Fun fact:

-  I usually only upload my projects when i finish them, only recently have i started changing my ways..
+  I usually only upload my projects when i finish them, it's only recently that i have started changing my ways..
 Long Live The OpenSource  !
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...